 If I extend the example, what if these new products incorporate design improvements that help you easily diagnose failures?
 Now, your service strategy takes on a new dimension.
 It’s not only important to get field engineers trained quickly, but you also want to consider service delivery changes that take advantage of new diagnostic processes.
 Do your current systems support a new way of serving your customers?
 What if these new products enable a new service offering?
 Do you have the right technology to power a new line of services?

 It’s a lot to consider, but worth the planning.
 With a solid service strategy, you get perspective on technology–focusing you on the right business outcomes, rather than matching the latest technological capabilities to the tactics of your service business.
 If you start with your future, the decisions about today’s technologies become simple and easier to justify.
 So, take your time to get it right.

-Learn more about how to start your digital transformation journey during a webinar (2/15) with ServiceMax and TSIA: Reinvent Services Today: A Call to Action for Industrial Manufacturers
+Learn more about how to start your digital transformation journey from a recent ServiceMax and TSIA webinar: Reinvent Services Today: A Call to Action for Industrial Manufacturers